shiyu3169/ud989-school-attendance/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/shiyu3169/ud989-school-attendance)

-ud989-school-attendance is an application used to practice
+ud989-school-attendance is an application used to manage student attendance

 This is a project for educational purpose